Melvinsajith/How_to_automatically_run_a_python_script_on_startup_in_linux/README.md

 # How_to_automatically_run_a_python_script_on_startup_in_linux
+# This is mostly used for robotics or any projcets on rasperrrry pi or jetson nano that you what to run on automatically on startup

+# I mostly use this for robotics projcets so that the robot program will run automtically on rebpoot and strtup.

 # In this I will show you guys how to run a python file or program automatically when the linux os startup or on boot time .